Terms and Conditions

 Odds Shark's NFL Betting Markets

-To ensure you're getting the best NFL odds for your specific wager, it's essential to compare different NFL sportsbooks, what we call "line shopping."
+To ensure you're getting the best NFL odds for your specific wager, follow these steps:

 Even though sportsbooks usually set similar lines, one book might list the Patriots as -1.5 favorites while another slates them at -2.
 That half-point doesn't seem like a lot, but it could be the difference in winning or losing a bet.
 Books often have slightly different moneyline and point total NFL odds, too.